1OSaft/unr3al_Meth/README.md

 # Credits
-Thanks to Tizas for helping me with a stupid error https://github.com/Tiziukas
+Thanks to Tizas for helping me and giving me advice https://github.com/Tiziukas